 We're building the world’s first full stack clinical trial platform, to conduct faster, safer clinical trials, improving health outcomes for everyone.
 We want to be a one-stop-shop for innovative healthcare companies, handling all aspects of trial design, recruitment and delivery.
 This would replace either dealing with a mix of academic labs or designing a trial in house and relying on a slow, expensive CRO to deliver.
 Unlike US players like Medable and Science37 who cater to big pharma, we recognise that biotech and healthtech startups are developing the next generation of exciting treatments.
-We're building a platform specifically for them, and are lowering the barriers by taking equity as payment rather than cash up front.
+We're building a platform specifically for them.

 Despite only having founded the company 6 months ago, we've had a big impact, recruiting over 4,000 patients to 25 clinical trials and studies in areas like type 2 diabetes, depression, cancer and vaccine development.